exoscale/deps-modules/README.md

 # deps-modules

-This is a clojure tools that attempts to solve the "multi module" project problem with tools.deps in a minimalistic way.
+This is a clojure "tool" that attempts to solve the "multi module" project problem with tools.deps in a minimalistic way.

 A multi module repository would be typically a repository that